c-hudson/teenymush/README.md

-# TeenyMUSH
+﻿# TeenyMUSH
 This is a full implementation of a TinyMUSH like server in Perl.
 The server can be used to create an ASCII based virtual world of your own.
-Cusomization of the world does not require modification of the server but instead uses internal commands documented in the help command.
+Customization of the world does not require modification of the server but instead uses internal commands documented in the help command.
 People can interact with other users via telnet, web, or websockets.